AI Use Cases/Software

 How does AI optimize support ticket routing for Software?

-AI models ingest ticket content, customer metadata from your CRM, and historical resolution patterns to predict the optimal assignee and team with 85-92% first-contact accuracy, eliminating manual triage.
+AI models ingest ticket content, customer metadata from your CRM, and historical resolution patterns to predict the optimal assignee and team, replacing manual triage with a first-contact accuracy rate that starts ahead of guesswork and keeps climbing as the model learns your ticket corpus.
 The system learns from your Jira history, Datadog incidents, and engineer resolution times to route P1s and P2s to the engineer most likely to resolve fastest, not just the next available person.
 It integrates real-time context - who's on-call in PagerDuty, what code shipped in the last 24 hours, whether a customer's infrastructure changed - so routing reflects current system state, not outdated org charts.

 Is our Customer Success data kept secure during this process?